zoh48gz04/PokeRNG-LuaScripts/GEN 3/README.md

 * Other Misc RSE (Pokérus RNG / Lottery RNG / Mirage Island RNG / Feebas Tile Checker)

 The main scripts for each game provided in the respective emulator folders have various modes you can cycle through, showcasing the most varied information for all kinds of RNG.
 The modes are titled appropriately depending on the type of RNG they are aimed at
-* Emerald has 2 versions whose difference is solely a script with and one without a 'Painting Timer' - which is used for Painting Initial Seed re-seed RNG
+* Edited versions of the BizHawk scripts by SexyMalasada with the suffix `_SM` are provided which have a better layout than the originals by Real96 - **They require a 3x Window size to display properly!**.
+The original ones are still included in a folder named `Real96 OG Scripts`.
+* These pictures show the differences in the layout for [Bizhawk](https://github.com/SexyMalasada/PokeRNG-LuaScripts/blob/main/GEN%203/BizHawk/G3BizhawkLayout.png)
 * Several Misc RSE RNG scripts are also included in the folder 'Side'.
 These are VBA only

 ## IMPORTANT!
-* VBA 23.6 RR version required (LRC4 works too)
+* [VBA 23.6 RR 480-LRC4](https://github.com/TASEmulators/vba-rerecording/releases/tag/480LRC4) version required for VBA scripts
-* Bizhawk 2.8 required (2.9 not supported yet)
+* [Bizhawk 2.8 rc-1](https://github.com/TASEmulators/BizHawk/releases/tag/2.8-rc1) required - _scripts in the `Older Scripts` folder require stable [Bizhawk 2.8](https://github.com/TASEmulators/BizHawk/releases/tag/2.8) instead__ for BizHawk scripts
+* [mGBA 0.10.3](https://mgba.io/downloads.html) is required for mGBA scripts
-* mGBA 0.10.3 (latest) is required
+* [Dolphin Lua-core](https://github.com/Real96/Dolphin-Lua-Core) is required for GCN scripts

 ## FRLG Initial Seed Bot Instructions
 Due to the rapidly advancing method of generation of Initial Seeds in these games, a Bot that cycles for a desired Initial Seed is provided